Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/login/swift.md

 }
 ```

-The `connectionStatusChanged:reason` methods of the `NXMClientDelegate` protocol indicates if the login was successful and you can start using the SDK.
+The `client(_:didChanged:reason:)` methods of the `NXMClientDelegate` protocol indicates if the login was successful and you can start using the SDK.

 Add the following methods under the `#MARK:- NXMClientDelegate` line.